 This one is a personal favorite of mine, for obvious reasons.
 Working in the same environment day in and day out can be tiring, to say the least.

-Of course, we have all kinds of fun distractions to take the edge off at the office and make work literally refreshing, but nothing has proved to encourage a stream of fresh and creative ideas as much as a change in scenery does.
+Of course, we have all kinds of fun distractions to take the edge off at the office and make work literally refreshing, but nothing has encouraged a stream of fresh and creative ideas as much as a change in scenery does.

-Take your team out for a walk, go to a nearby cafe to brainstorm, or go the extra mile and take them on a work-retreat out of town.
+Take your team out for a walk, go to a nearby cafe to brainstorm, go the extra mile and take them on a work retreat out of town.
+Engaging their brain in fun games like Solitaire or a business-related puzzle games is not a bad idea.
+Games are one the proven effective ways to improve brainstorming skills and help them to start thinking out of the box.

 Environment impacts creativity.
 This is not rocket science or self-assumption.
-It’s scientifically and practically proven that the environment you work in with its colors, level of noise, presence of nature and green attributes largely affect the way one’s brain operates.
+It’s scientifically and practically proven that the environment you work in with its colors, level of noise, presence of nature and green attributes largely affect how one’s brain operates.

 After all, how long can someone stay in the same room for at least 40 hours a week for an extensive period of time without experiencing a lack of creativity?